-1.1.1 The parties agree as follows: It is agreed that wherever in this Agreement the singular is used, the plural shall likewise apply, and that at any time the term 'he/his' is used, the term 'she/her' shall equally apply.
+1.1.1 The parties agree as follows: It is agreed that wherever in this Agreement the singular is used, the plural shall likewise apply.

 1.2 Preamble

 The purpose of this Agreement is to promote the development and improvement of the quality and effectiveness of the education provided at the College, and to foster an educational climate which will encourage freedom of thought and inquiry, awareness, openness and personal and social responsibility.
 The terms and conditions contained in the body of this Agreement are designed to promote harmonious relations and to facilitate the amicable settlement of disputes and misunderstandings.